atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`currency` **<mark style="color:blue;">**string**</mark>

-The currency in which Atlas settles transactions with you.
+The currency of airline's rule,

 If changesStatus = H, it should not be null

 **`revNoshow` **<mark style="color:blue;">**string**</mark>

-Change flight rule in case of no show.
+Change flight rule in case of the strictest no show rules.

 T: Non changeable